CyberKnight-cmd/Shoelace-assignment/README.md

 # Shoelace Assignments

 Welcome to the **Shoelace Assignments** repository!
-This repository features a diverse collection of programming assignments in both Python and C. Each assignment is designed to strengthen your grasp of fundamental programming concepts and enhance your problem-solving abilities.
+This repository features a diverse collection of programming assignments in both Python and C assigned to me in my 2nd Semester.
+Each assignment is designed to strengthen your grasp of fundamental programming concepts and enhance your problem-solving abilities.

 ## Table of Contents